bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 So I think it's a bit of a misconception that silent payments is like an order of magnitude more work for a full node.
 I think any type of address scanning requires some amount of work and some amount of querying the UTXO set, which is an expensive operation.
 So really what we have is kind of this like stale data problem, where if I post payment instructions in a public place, I should probably keep checking for them.
-It was brought up with silent payments because then people kind of realized, oh, these are designed to be reused.
+It was brought up with silent payments because then people kind of realized, these are designed to be reused.
 Because today, if I post an address somewhere, most people aren't going to use it.
 Cause they're like, I don't really want to dox my payment to the whole world.
-But I would argue that this is a problem that It really shouldn't be solved in the silent payments bit because now we have this scope creep where a silent payments the bit 352 is supposed to be a very you know Concrete proposal for doing this shared secret exchange for address generation and the bit should just be focused on that If we start throwing in like expiry times and other things, it's like, well, it's scope creep.
+But I would argue that this is a problem that it really shouldn't be solved in the silent payments bit because now we have this scope creep where a silent payments the BIP 352 is supposed to be a very you know Concrete proposal for doing this shared secret exchange for address generation and the bit should just be focused on that If we start throwing in like expiry times and other things, it's like, well, it's scope creep.
 And then, you know, if we solve it in silent payments, but then the problem still exists for regular addresses and XPubs and all this other stuff, we didn't really fix the problem for Bitcoin.
 So I would say, if people believe that expiry is what they want, we should write a new standard, a new BIP that applies to all forms of Bitcoin payment instructions.
 You know, Bolt 12 invoices, sign the payment addresses, regular addresses, XPUBs.
 The second thing I would say, I don't think expiry is actually what you want here.